-Other leasable mineral resources are classified as having a low potential (Table 3.3-4).
+Other leasable mineral resources are classified as having a low potential (Table 3.3-5).
 These include:

-- oil and gas with a certainty of C,
+- oil and gas with a certainty level of C,

-- oil shale with a certainty of D,
+- oil shale with a certainty level of D,

-- asphalt with a certainty of C,
+- asphalt with a certainty level of C,

-- coal with a certainty of D,
+- coal with a certainty level of D,

-- phosphate with a certainty of B, and
+- phosphate with a certainty level of B, and

-- potash with a certainty of B.
+- potash with a certainty level of B.

 The proposed withdrawal areas may include salable mineral potentials of high, moderate, or low.
-The following analysis describes the areas and occurrences of mineral resources.
-Salable resources are listed in Table 3.3-5.
+The following analysis describes the districts and occurrences of potential salable mineral resources, which are listed in Table 3.3-6.